appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-amazon-s3.md

       // in the button column's onClick settings
       {{ atob(ReadFiles.data.fileData) }}
       ```
-    1. Set the **File name with extension** to `{{ ListContracts.triggeredRow.fileName }}`.
+    1. Set the **File name with extension** to `{{ ContractsTable.triggeredRow.fileName }}`.

-Now when a user clicks the download button in a table row, the associated .pdf is downloaded to their machine.
+Now when a user clicks the download button in a table row, the associated file is downloaded to their machine.

 ---